 “Obviously not.
 Know why?
 Because the point is our friend here is going to lose soon.”

 “What are you guys arguing about now?”
-Hebe questioned, having overheard their heated debated and was making her way over to them.
+Hebe questioned, having overheard their heated debate, and was making her way over to them.

 “Yeah,” Selina chimed in.
 “I thought you said you wanted to comfort him.”
 That was meant for Jiro.